AESTHET1C/EWMC-Firmware/Documentation/Style Guide and Standards.md

 ---

+All files should contain a trailing newline character.

+---

-An effort should be made to keep all lines in code files under about 100 characters long.
+An effort should be made to keep all lines under about 100 characters long.

 + This assumes a tab width of 2.
 + Lines should be broken on punctuation, if possible.